ILIAS-eLearning/ILIAS/src/ArtifactBuilder/README.md

 Performance.
 Such a BootLoader will cause the information to be practically in-memory, especially in newer PHP versions.
 In addition, the - unnecessary - queries to the database will be reduced.
 Every installation benefits from this because no additional (caching) components have to be installed to use this.

 ## Why just now?
 The generation of such artifacts should be placed close to the development process.
-By eliminating Composer dependencies as part of the repository, development is even more dependent on updating the Composer class map for autoloading, for example (see EXAMPLE).
+By eliminating Composer dependencies as part of the repository, development is even more dependent on updating the Composer class map for autoloading, for example.
 Composer offers the possibility to connect own scripts to certain events.
 However, in order not to bind the generation of artifacts to Composer per se, the call of such scripts is abstracted a little, so that e.g. in the future such scripts could be bound to an ILIAS-CLI.
 And Generators!
 We still use them very little.
 Generators are brutally fast, especially to quickly go through and minimize large lists. https://www.php.net/manual/en/language.generators.syntax.php